nerdeveloper/hackathon-starter-kit/README.md

 | tsconfig.json                              | Config settings for compiling server code written in TypeScript for development.                            |
 | webpack.config.js                          | Configuration files for Webpack build.                                                                      |

-**Note:** There is no preference how you name or structure your views.
-You could place all your templates in a top-level `views` directory without having a nested folder structure, if that makes things easier for you.
-Just don't forget to update `extends ../layout`  and corresponding `res.render()` paths in controllers.

 ## List of Packages

 -----------------